 At our core, we believe in the power of change from within.
 Marginalized populations have been locked out of society for generations due to a lack of equity.
-Our focus is on the populations that have been most effected by unjust policies, like the War on Drugs, implicit and explicit bias, redlining and other social inequities that have resulted in high incarceration rates and unequal access to wealth, power, and resources amongst black and brown community members.
+Our focus is on the populations that have been most impacted by unjust policies, like the War on Drugs, implicit and explicit bias, redlining, and other social inequities that underlie high incarceration rates and unequal access to wealth, power, and resources among black and brown community members.

-Success Centers’ theory of change recognizes that change must include the very communities that have been most affected by systemic inequities, but not place the onus of responsibility solely on these communities.
+Success Centers’ theory of change recognizes that meaningful change must include the very communities that have been most effected by systemic inequities, without placing the onus of responsibility solely on these communities.
 Our non-traditional approach challenges the status quo and demands change from within the system – change we also work to create.
-Through our data-driven methods, marginalized communities become advocates to create equity and economic justice and the system is held accountable to meet the needs of the community.
+Through our data-driven approach, marginalized communities become advocates for equity and economic justice and systems are held accountable to meet the needs of the community.

-Again, our mission and goal is to empower through education, employment and the arts.
-We mindfully focus on career pathways that result in lucrative job opportunities that also demonstrate high demand.
-Success Centers is also adept at removing barriers that prevent our clients from equally accessing the myriad opportunities that exist in the Bay Area.
+Our mission is to empower through education, employment and the arts.
+We focus on career pathways to lucrative job opportunities in high-demand industries.
+Success Centers is adept at removing barriers that prevent our clients from accessing the myriad opportunities in the Bay Area.
 We create an alternative pathway to success and access to economic justice.
-This begins with building resiliency, creativity, belief in self, and self-advocacy – all outcomes we aim for that are integral to the greater goal of increased equity and safe, thriving communities.
+We foster resiliency, creativity, belief in self, and self-advocacy skills to increase equity and build safe, thriving communities.

 Success Centers was founded by Superior Court Judges 35 years ago to provide education and employment opportunities to youth in San Francisco’s juvenile detention facilities.
 Since then, Success Centers has grown to provide participants services to disconnected youth and marginalized community members in San Francisco, San Mateo, Sonoma and Alameda Counties.
 To achieve our mission, Success Centers offers four core programs: